 A presentation of the basic skills, values, and knowledge bases for social service ministries practice.
 The systematic contexts for the profession, its clients, and the nation's social welfare policies will form the background for instruction.
 The ecosystems perspective will be used to focus on the individual and family systems.
+Prerequisites:

-Prerequisites: SW 211, 285, and departmental approval for the Intervention Methods sequence.
-Co-requisites: PT 359a
+SW 211, 285, and departmental approval for the Intervention Methods sequence.
+Corequisite: PT 359a.